-- The My First Steps to Math books by Jane Moncure used to be a large part of the 3 Year Curriculum as they are the best books which I have found for teaching numbers.
-Sadly these books are no longer in print and thus they have been removed them from the supplemental materials.
-But, I encourage you to search for these books at your library, on Amazon or Ebay, and in used book stores.
+- The My First Steps to Math books by Jane Moncure used to be a large part of the 3 Year Curriculum because I have found them to be the best books for teaching numbers.
+Sadly, these books are no longer in print, and thus they have been removed them from the supplemental materials.
+Yet, I encourage you to search for these books at your library, on Amazon, or in used bookstores.
 They are that good!

 • Book of the Week:

-- Take a Sound Hike - Although this activity is geared toward older children there are many suggestions available on this site that can be done with 3-year-old children.
+- Take a Sound Hike - Although geared toward older children, there are suggestions available on this site for adapting this activity for 3-year-old children.

 • Fine Motor Skill:

-Draw What I Draw - With sidewalk chalk, have your child copy what you draw and then reverse roles.
-Remember to start with simple lines and then progress to simple shapes.
+Draw What I Draw - With sidewalk chalk, instruct your child to copy what you draw and then reverse roles.
+Remember to start with simple lines, but gradually progress to simple shapes.
 Use colored chalk that corresponds with the colors in this lesson - brown, green, and yellow.

 • Gross Motor Skill: